 - Applicant rankings will be determined by Residency Coordinator and submitted to ORMatch.

-- The resident is required to deliver clinical services at a level which is satisfactory to the program supervisor of the pediatric optometry residency at Phoenix Children's Hospital.
+- The resident is required to deliver clinical services at a level that is satisfactory to the Program Coordinator of the Pediatric Optometry Residency at Phoenix Children's Hospital.

-- The resident will be required to keep a log of patient evaluations.
+- The resident must keep a logs of all patient evaluations.

-- The resident will be required to write a paper based on original research, literature review or a clnical case, or poster for publication in an acceptable professional journal, or national optometric meeting.
+- The resident must write a paper based on original research, literature review or a clinical case, or poster for publication in an acceptable professional journal, or national optometric meeting.

-- The resident will be required to participate in and complete the requirements set forth in the curriculum.
+- The resident must participate in and complete the requirements set forth in the curriculum.